 After you've accessed the private preview staging environment, you can query the feed data directly via the Google Transit "Get Directions" user interface.

-You might see options that don't have the "Google Confidential" label attached, These options come from active data from other feeds.
+You might see options that don't have the "Google Confidential" label attached: these options come from active data in other feeds.
 Contact your Google team to request that your private data be integrated with public data so you can test various interactions between the datasets.

 Every time you update your feed you’ll have to wait a few days for your preview data to refresh.
 Therefore, it's important that you fix as many problems as possible.

 In addition to your normal test cases, you should also check your private preview to ensure that:

 Route shapes for the trips match well with the roads on Google Maps

 The total time of the trips makes sense (for example, the bus doesn’t move too fast or too slowly)

 Both weekend and weekday trips are tested, using the Leave now drop down

 Transfers occur at appropriate places